argoproject/Argo/docs/api/inc/taxonomies.rst

    :uses: largo_is_series_enabled

-   :since: 1.0
+   :since: 0.3

 .. php:function:: largo_post_in_series()

-   Determines whether a post is in a series
+   Determines whether a post is in a series.
    Expects to be called from within The Loop.
+   Is the series equivalent of the WordPress function is_category();
+   We didn't call the function is_series() because it needs the largo_ prefix.

    :uses: global $post